 Why do you write?

 On a lot of writer’s blogs, you’ll find common reasons for writing.
-Why do you tell stories they’ll ask themselves.
-Because I have something to say, they’ll respond.
+Why do you tell stories? they’ll ask themselves.
+They’ll respond because I have something to say.
 Because I want to inform the stupid reader.
 Because I feel compelled to write–if I don’t write, I’ll go crazy.
 I want to spread my message–political, social, or otherwise.
 I was deigned by God.
 To stop my racing thoughts.
 To make money.
 Because I can’t paint.
 I need validation that I am good enough.
 I want to be remembered.
 I’m getting back at all the people who snubbed me in my life.
-These are all valid reasons to tell stories, and many accomodate my central motivation.
+These are all valid reasons to tell stories, and many accommodate my central motivation.

 I tell stories because I have no stories of my own.

-It’s true.
 I live a dull life.
 I don’t travel often.
-I’ve only been out of the country twice.
-Once was to Cancun with my family.
-The other was on a Carribbean cruise.
+I’ve only been out of the country a few times and always to vacation/resort/tourist destinations like Cancun and the Caribbean.
 I haven’t even been to Canada, and I live in Minnesota.
-I’ve never lived anywhere but the twin cities metro area.
+I’ve never lived anywhere but the Twin Cities.
 My parents are still together and love me very much.
 I have one younger sister who is “interesting”, but otherwise normal.
 I’ve only kissed one girl, had one girlfriend, had one sexual partner, and one wife (these are all the same person incidentally).
 I have two children who were born by C-section without incident.
 They are healthy and normal and smart.